JohnKerf/quantum-variational-methods-for-susy-qm/README.md

     - Convergence information (number of iterations, number of evaluations, run times,...)

-These files are read directly by the scripts in src/plotting&tables to recreate the figures and tables within the paper.
+These files are read directly by the scripts in src/Plotting+Tables to recreate the figures and tables within the paper.

 ---

 ## Algorithms
-The `src/algorithms/` directory contains implementations of the three variational quantum algorithms studied in the paper.
-Each subfolder corresponds to one algorithm and contains a .py file that can be ran.
+The `src/Algorithms/` directory contains implementations of the three variational quantum algorithms studied in the paper.
+Each subfolder corresponds to one algorithm and contains a .py file that can be run.
 Each file contains variables that can be configured to alter the run outcomes.
 Variables can be taken from the files in `data/` to replicate runs.

 ### Variational Quantum Eigensolver (VQE)

-Within `src/algorithms/VQE` there are separate folders for each of the optimisers that were tested.
+Within `src/Algorithms/VQE` there are separate folders for each of the optimisers that were tested.

 - L-BFGS-B - local, gradient based
-- Differential Evolution - global, stochastic and gradient-free
+- Differential_Evolution - global, stochastic and gradient-free
 - COBYLA - local, gradient-free (linear approximation)
 - COBYQA - local, gradient-free (quadratic approximation)